This presentation follows on from Part 1, that looked at the environmental principles of a socialist architecture.

 In contrast to which, a socialist architecture follows an alternative cycle of production.
 Rather than demolish a building, we can refurbish, improve, maintain and re-use it.
 Rather than repeating the cycle of extraction, manufacture, construction, demolition and disposal, the repeatable moments in a socialist architecture have significantly less impact on the environment than the cycle of capitalist architecture, and are therefore represented in this diagram in green.

-2. Environmental practices of a socialist architecture
+2. Environmental practices for a socialist architecture

 - A socialist architecture must ensure minimal environmental impact and carbon cost across the whole life-cycle: its use and maintenance as well as its construction and reuse.